aptivator/simple-dropdown/README.md

 ### Interaction CSS classes

 This implementation borrows from Angular framework's convention of `dirty` and `touched` classes.
-When a freshly loaded `simple-dropdown`'s items are first displayed, the `simple-dropdown-touched` class is added to the element.
+When a freshly loaded `simple-dropdown`'s items are first displayed after the widget is clicked or space-keyed, the `simple-dropdown-touched` class is added to the element.
 When any of the non-disabled items are hovered over or focused through the use of up and/or down keys, the `simple-dropdown-dirty` class is attached to the dropdown.
-A dropdown with an initial or selected value gets tagged with the `simple-dropdown-selected` class.  `simple-dropdown-touched` and `simple-dropdown-dirty` are permanent: once they are added, they will not be removed.
+A dropdown with an initial or selected value gets tagged with the `simple-dropdown-selected` class.
+`simple-dropdown-touched` and `simple-dropdown-dirty` are permanent: once they are added, they will not be removed.
 The `simple-dropdown-selected` is removed when a component is cleared or reset.

 ## Development